 Man Bites Dog

-(1992) Brilliant black comedy about a crew of documentary filmmakers who follow a serial killer.
+(1992) Black comedy about a crew of documentary filmmakers who follow a serial killer.
 This was the inspiration for the Tarantino script that Oliver Stone dumbed down into Natural Born Killers.

 (1964) Stanley Kubrick was a nerd in the best and worst sense: brainy, meticulous, but with a shallow understanding of human emotion that makes his serious films empty and sterile.
-The deepest character in his whole career is the computer in 2001 A Space Odyssey; and this, his greatest film, is a comedy.
+The deepest character in his whole career is HAL, the computer in 2001; and this, his greatest film, is a comedy.
 Its view of the elite as blundering children is more interesting than the omnipotent menacing portrait in Eyes Wide Shut.

-(2001) David Lynch's one great film, maybe because he had to condense it down from a canceled TV series so it's packed with his best ideas.
-Spoiler hint: the party is real and almost everything else is imaginary.
+(2001) David Lynch's best film, maybe because he had to condense it down from a canceled TV series so it's packed with ideas.
+Interpretive SPOILER: the party is real and almost everything else is imaginary.

 Stranger Than Paradise